pelegri/pelegri.github.com/comingSoon.md

 ## Qt

-The port of Qt Core is already available; expect a larger announcement, as part of the Qt community, soon.
+An initial port of Qt, including Qt core, used in Cascades, is [already available](http://github.com/blackberry/Qt).
+More details in a future announcement.

 ## WebGL-Samples